-EDITOR’S NOTE: Aldi sold this wooden plant ladder stand again in April of 2022 for the same price of $39.99.
-Our stand is now a year old, and it’s held up well and continues to add style and greenery to our living space.
+EDITOR’S NOTE: Aldi sold this wooden plant ladder stand again in March of 2024 for a much lower price of $24.99.
+Aldi also sold it in March of 2023 and in April of 2022 for $39.99, which is what we paid for it in 2021.
+Our stand is now three years old, and it’s held up well and continues to add style and greenery to our living space.

 If you’ve shopped at Aldi for any length of time, you’ve probably noticed it’s a good place to get inexpensive plants — both indoor houseplants and outdoor garden plants.
 But especially indoor houseplants.
 The discount grocer seems to stock various houseplants as frequently as once a month, and sometimes more often depending on the season.
 Aldi houseplants I’ve collected over the years include orchids, a fiddle leaf fig, lucky bamboo, snake plants, succulents, pothos, crotons, umbrella plants, a Venus fly trap, and more.

 I used to be able to fit all of my houseplants in my greenhouse-style kitchen window.
 When that got crowded, I turned an Aldi laundry cart into a houseplant stand in my living room, and it drew several compliments from visiting friends.
 The laundry-cart-turned-plant-stand is now filling up as well, and its shelves are narrow and only fit my smallest pots.

 I started browsing Amazon for larger dedicated plant stands or plant shelves.
 Then Aldi came through for me and sold a wooden plant ladder stand this spring that is similar to many of the stands I was already looking at.
 Aldi has sold various metal plant stands in previous years, but this is the first time I’ve seen Aldi sell a large wood stand like this.